thedawnrhadan/Budget/README.md

 # Overview

 This program allows users to track their income and expenses.
-This would help users to insert their income and expenses into the application to see a summary of their current financial situation.
+This would help users to insert their income and expenses into the program to see a summary of their current financial situation.
+It allows users to save the data to a file.

 [Software Demo Video](http://youtube.link.goes.here)